nehagowda24/git_demo_practice/README.md

-pull is to used update and merge from remote to local fetch command will update but not merge from remote to local so will use merge command
+pull is to used update and merge from remote to local fetch command will update but not merge from remote to local so will use merge command pull request has been successfully created on remote repo